 Learn how to find appropriate housing for newly-released prisoners who are homeless

 The moment ex-prisoners step off the bus in your community, a daunting challenge stares them smack in the face—where to find a safe place to sleep that night.

 Very few prisoners have a loving family waiting for them to come home.
-Instead, family members may have died, moved away, or made it clear the ex-offender is not welcome.
+Instead, family members may have died, moved away, or made it clear the returning prisoner is not welcome.
 Sometimes there are legal reasons the ex-prisoner cannot go home.

 As a result, many newly-released prisoners end up in homeless shelters.
 While these shelters are far better than sleeping outdoors, the beds are often available only at night.
 During the day, shelter residents are forced onto the streets carrying their few belongings with them.
-This time to “roam” is not good for former inmates who are used to having every minute of their day structured.
+This time to “roam” is not good for former prisoners who are used to having every minute of their day structured.

 A safe place to live is essential to a successful reentry.
 But most ex-prisoners have no money to pay rent and no household furnishings.
-If you desire to assist those getting out of prison, helping them find affordable housing is one of the most important things you can do.
+Helping newly released men and women find affordable housing is a very important part of reentry ministry.

 Contact churches, Christian organizations, nonprofit groups, and local government agencies that assist ex-prisoners.
 Gather information about all the possible housing options available in your area for newly-released prisoners, including homeless shelters, half-way houses, and low-cost rentals.

-- Verify your resources.
 Call each housing option to verify the information you’ve received.
-Gather additional details about rules and requirements making notes on the pros/cons of each housing possibility.
+Gather additional details about rules and requirements, making notes on the pros/cons of each housing possibility.

 Set up a database or filing system to hold all the information you’ve gathered about potential housing for ex-prisoners.

-- Identify the top picks.
-Go through your files and identify the ones that seem to offer the best housing solutions.
-Make appointments for an on-site visit or tour of each facility to determine if the place should be recommended to others.
+Go through your files and identify the best housing solutions.
+Make an appointment for an on-site visit or tour of each facility to determine whether it is suitable for recommendation.